Shantanu88-code/Election_Analysis/README.md

 - Voter turnout and Percentage of votes from each county.

 Jefferson county had 10.5% of votes with voter turnout of 38,855.

 Denver county had 82.8% of votes with voter turnout of 306,055.

 Arapahoe county had 6.7% of votes with voter turnout of 24,801.

-- Largest County Turnout: Denver
+- Denver county had largest vote turnout.

 - Each candidate's name, votes percentage and total number votes received.

 Charles Casper Stockham: 23.0% , 85,213

 Diana DeGette: 73.8% , 272,892

 Raymon Anthony Doane: 3.1% , 11,606

 - The winner of the election with total votes and vote percentage.

 Winner: Diana DeGette

 Winning Vote Count: 272,892

 Winning Percentage: 73.8%